sneaksnake/z5bot/README.md

 # Z5Bot
 A script to glue the Telegram Bot API and Frotz together.
+Maybe an instance is running [right now](http://telegram.me/z5bot)!

 ## Screenshot
 ![it is actually able to run](https://raw.githubusercontent.com/sneaksnake/z5bot/master/media/demo-screenshot.png)

-At the time of writing, the code is really fucked up, documentation doesn't exist and a ton of stuff is hardcoded.
+At the time of writing, full documentation doesn't exist and most stuff is hardcoded.
 But if you want to give it a try anyway...

 ## Installation (sigh)